Thinking of financing a home in Waterville?

 I have a close business relationship with some mortgage lenders in the Waterville area, and they've helped me learn a few things that can make the loan application process a breeze.

 1 – Create a list of questions regarding your loan program

-2 – Determine when to lock
+2 – Determine when you want to lock

-4 – Gather your paperwork
+4 – Bring your paperwork